martinlehoux/kagamino_blog/content/posts/edgedb-aggregates/index.md

 > We want to build a UI where we display a list of products, along with their number of reviews, and their number of orders

-EdgeQL does fulfill it's claim on expressiveness: the query is obvious and very short to write:
+EdgeQL does fulfill its claim on expressiveness: the query is obvious and very short to write:

 ```edgeql
 select Product {